top of page

 2017

-But all of that negativity was wiped away in 2017 as the franchise advanced to its third final and won its first championship.
-It used an active offseason to help it win its second Eastern Division title in three seasons, it ended its playoff losing streak with a semifinal victory over The Natural Born Kylers, and defeated Toxic Masculinity in the final to become the seventh team in league history to win a championship.
-Its resume looks much better with a title now: It owns the fourth-best regular-season winning percentage, the third-most playoff berths, and it's one of six teams with at least three division titles.
+But much of that negativity was wiped away in 2017 as the franchise advanced to its third final and won its first championship.
+It used an active offseason to help it win its second Eastern Division title in three seasons, it ended its playoff losing streak with a semifinal victory over Mighty Morphin Bower Rangers, and defeated The Bills Mafia in the final to become the seventh team in league history to win a championship.
+Its resume looks much better with a title now: It owns the third-best regular-season winning percentage, the third-most playoff berths, and it's one of four teams with at least four division titles.

 Its 2017 title season will be partly defined by the number of trades it made, using keeper assets to acquire superior talent to help it win a championship.
 It used the same strategy prior to the 2019 season after missing the postseason in 2018, making a number of offseason trades which set it up for another successful season.
 It advanced to its second championship in three years, but fell short in a title game loss to DBuddaZ.
 There's no doubt now, however, that owner Pat McDermott has established himself as one of the best in "The League."